jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/app_frame/examples.rst

    python examples/app_frame/timing_bar_example.py

 This example shows the use of :class:`~accwidgets.app_frame.ApplicationFrame` window with :class:`~accwidgets.timing_bar.TimingBar` enabled.
+Note, this code requires additional dependencies for :class:`~accwidgets.timing_bar.TimingBar` must be installed, as explained in :ref:`widgets/app_frame/index:Transitive dependencies`.
 For the sake of example, we are using custom model that does not require connection to real devices (same model as used in examples of :doc:`TimingBar itself <../timing_bar/examples>`).
 Timing domain can be configured on the model of the :class:`~accwidgets.timing_bar.TimingBar` widget.
 Menus here are configured to partially recreate the experience provided by "CERN Application Frame" :ref:`Qt Designer template <install:Enable Qt Designer templates>`.